 - Residual oils and fats from the food could settle on the sides and bottom of the container.
-They could then go rancid and mix with your next bag of food, making your dog sick.
+They could then go rancid and mix with your next food bag, making your dog sick.

-Where you keep your dog food may be key to your long term storage.
-It is important to keep the food in an area where you can control the temperature.
-Do not keep the food outside where temperatures can fluctuate rapidly and the food will be more susceptible to animals and insects.
+Where you keep your dog food may be key to your long-term storage.
+Keeping the food in an area where you can control the temperature is essential.
+Do not keep the food outside where temperatures can fluctuate rapidly; the food will be more susceptible to animals and insects.

-Instead, keep the food inside in a cool dry place.
-You want to avoid moisture and high temperatures which will both increase the breakdown of the food’s nutrients.
-You should also make sure to keep it in a place where your dog will not be able to sneak a quick snack, nor will insects and pests be able to get at it.
+Instead, keep the food inside in a cool, dry place.
+You want to avoid moisture and high temperatures, which will both increase the breakdown of the food’s nutrients.
+You should also ensure to keep it in a place where your dog will not be able to sneak a quick snack, nor will insects and pests be able to get at it.
 For these reasons, it is best to keep it up off the floor.

 If you are coming up on the six-week limit, all is not lost.
 It is possible to freeze-dry dog food.
-It is said that dog food will keep its flavor for up to six months in the freezer if you double wrap it in freezer bags.
+Dog food will keep its flavor for up to six months in the freezer if you double-wrap it in freezer bags.

-Be careful though, dog food kept in the freezer will add moisture to the food.
+Be careful, though; dog food in the freezer will add moisture to the food.
 If at all possible, use vacuum sealers to keep that moisture out.
-For this reason, it is also suggested that you put the food in portion-sized bags, so you just take out a small amount each day instead of having to thaw half a bag of food.
+For this reason, it is also suggested that you put the food in portion-sized bags so you take out a small amount each day instead of having to thaw half a bag of food.

-When you are ready to take food out of the freezer, you should thaw it in the refrigerator for 24 hours.
+When ready to take food out of the freezer, you should thaw it in the refrigerator for 24 hours.
 It will be good in the fridge for four days.

 Here are some other quick tips to help you store your dog food as long as possible…

-- Clove Oil: If you are having ant issues even with an airtight container, try putting some clove oil around the container.
+- Clove Oil: If you have any issues with an airtight container, try putting some clove oil around the container.
 It tends to keep ants and other insects away.
-Although clove oil is not poisonous to dogs, the flavor may cause dogs to not want to eat their food, so just put it on the outside of the container and not in the food itself.
+Although clove oil is not poisonous to dogs, the flavor may cause dogs not to want to eat their food, so just put it on the outside container and not in the food itself.

-- Don’t Buy Food From Open Bins: Some bulk food stores have cheaper food out in open bins.
+- Don’t Buy Food From Open Bins: Some bulk food stores have cheaper food in open bins.
 There are too many possible contaminants out there for this to be a good idea.
-Also, because the food is exposed to open air, it’s shelf life has already been reduced and you have no way of knowing how long it’s been out.
+Also, because the food is exposed to open air, its shelf life has already been reduced, and you have no way of knowing how long it’s been out.